 Bryan awards will be given to each of the following to recognize an outstanding

 - undergraduate student,

 - staff member, and

 - officially recognized student organization.

-The 2013 Bryan awards went to five individuals and one organization:
+The 2014 Bryan awards went to four individuals and one organization:

 Zack Kaplan ’15, an American studies and political science double major from Philadelphia, for his work at the Marian Cheek Jackson Center, a community center in the historic Northside neighborhood of Chapel Hill.
 Kaplan works with the advocacy and outreach team to involve student-residents of the Northside community in appreciating, celebrating and continuing the deep history of service and kinship that has been sustained in the Northside community since the founding of the University.
 Kaplan’s goal is to create a more unified neighborhood and alleviate the growing disconnect and discord between students and permanent residents in the Northside community.